Strava acquire The Breakaway cycling app

 Take Out

 Then we must ask if Strava has the internal skills to integrate multiple external businesses?
-Marketing, technical integration, financing support…buying a company is not like going to the shops and choosing the best product.
-There’s a lot of work afterwards to get right and get a return on your investment (I’ve done it!).
+Buying a company is not like going to the shops and choosing the best product.
+There’s a lot of work afterwards to get right and get a return on your investment.

-• Power signatures – Like many other platforms, the Breakaway considers your maximal powers at various durations.
-The interesting twist is that your powers are contextualised by age and sex, and your likely ultimate ability.
-They will almost certainly include decay variable factors.
+• Power signatures – Like many other platforms, the Breakaway considers your maximal powers at various durations, contextualised by age and sex.

 • Achievements – Are highlighted for your rides based on power-duration breakthroughs and bests.
 This would give Strava subscribers more meaningful insights than a PR on a favourite segment.